 Beautiful, nice area, tons of cabanas, relaxing location.

-There's two of them that are that are set aside just for people to gamble a lot, and he had been using those two a significant amount in recent months.
+There's two of them that are set aside just for people to gamble a lot.

 Yeah.

-By the way, we don't get to see each other a lot, but we've been friends a long time at the Fox News Channel, and and you always do a phenomenal job, and I know how hard you work every day to get the bottom line for these stories you're working on.
+By the way, we don't get to see each other a lot, but we've been friends a long time at the Fox News channel, and you always do a phenomenal job, and I know how hard you work every day to get the bottom line for these stories you're working on.

 So thanks for being with us.